anthonydiiorio/CloudlogTCI/README.md

 > go build

-Note: For Apple Silicon Macs you must build with go 1.6 or higher.
+Note: For Apple Silicon Macs you must build with Go 1.6 or higher.